k-cybulski/survivingdke/index.md

 #### Honours programme

-Students with a good GPA ($\geq 7.5$) are invited to join the honours programme.
+Students with a good GPA (>7.5) are invited to join the honours programme.
 You can get experience in industry and get a small salary (KE@Work) or get research experience and potentially publish a paper (even before your thesis!)
 (MaRBLe).

 Pros of KE@Work:
 * A small stipend (€500-550)